-All due dates or timelines for assignment submission are published in the student course syllabus.
+All due dates or timelines for assignment submission are published in the student course syllabus1.

 A late assignment may still be submitted up to three consecutive calendar days (72 hours) from the original deadline for that assessment.
-The assignment must be submitted to the appropriate Course Administrative Coordinator.
+The assignment must be submitted to the appropriate year Administrative Coordinator in Saskatoon, or the Educational Consultant in Regina for years 1-2.
+Years 3-4 must submit to the Rotation Coordinator.
 The student, if submitting a late assignment that is deemed to be at or above the pass mark for that assignment will receive the pass mark for the assignment.
 If it is assessed as below the pass mark, the student will receive the actual grade assigned for the assignment.